 Cats and dogs are not the only pets with something under the tree.
 About 32 percent of owners of small animals bought their pets holiday gifts, while 31 percent of bird owners, 18 percent of horse owners, 9 percent of reptile owners and 6 parent of fish owners bought their pets holiday gifts, the survey said.

-While pets can receive gifts, animal advocates do not recommend buying a pet as a
+While pets can receive gifts, animal advocates do not recommend buying a pet as a holiday gift for a human.
+They say too many uncertainties are involved when giving a pet as holiday gift.

 The association estimates that Americans will spend $47.74 billion during 2010 on pet food, supplies, veterinary care and buying pets, along with services such as grooming, boarding and pet sitting -- a projected 4.9 percent increase from 2009.
 (The association does not provide data for holiday gift spending.)